 The cornerstone of every healthy relationship is feeling safe when you are with your partner.
 Sadly, feeling safe in an abusive relationship is NOT possible.

 Anger is expressed in many different ways.
-It can be bombastic and aggressive, or it can be hidden in sarcastic jokes or refusals to talk and everything in between.
-Most relationships, including those that cannot be categorized as "abusive," deteriorate because of anger.
+It can be bombastic and aggressive, or it can be hidden in sarcastic jokes, the refusals to talk, and everything in between.
+Most relationships, including those that cannot be categorized as 'abusive,' deteriorate because of anger.

 As a victim of abuse, fear of your abuser has seized your mind and left you mentally paralyzed when in his or her presence.
-Likely you fear his coming home from work; her critical comments; his threats; her rejection.
+Likely you fear his or her coming home from work; the critical comments; the threats; the rejection.
 It is understandable why you feel unsafe while at the same time you feel trapped not knowing how to avoid these unpleasant feelings.

 Your relationship at one time was loving, and it has now turned from a feel-good experience to one of conflict and emotional pain.

 You feel unsafe with your partner.
-You brace yourself for the next explosion of anger or cutting criticism or bitting insult — you are fearful and insecure.
-This is normal, and this is because your partner has abused you and continues to do so.
+You brace yourself for the next explosion of anger or cutting criticism or biting insult — you are fearful and insecure.
+This is normal if your partner has abused you and continues to do so.

 Feeling unsafe in an abusive relationship is a given.
 Solve your emotional abuse problem, and you will once again feel safe!